Meisam-Kabiri/efiras/readme.md

 ## Overview

 This system processes PDF documents by extracting text, cleaning it, and making it searchable through a question-answering interface.
+It supports Azure OpenAI services and Azure AI Search for enterprise-grade scalability and performance.
 It consists of several components that work together to transform raw PDFs into structured, queryable data.

 ## Installation & Setup